 Namche to Phortse Tenga Trail Maintenance

-The trail is well maintained, but its by private endeavour not government intervention, as we stop to donate to continue to the good cause and marvel at the fact that every Nepali is photogenic.
+The trail is well maintained, but it’s by private endeavor, not government intervention, as we stop to donate to continue to the good cause and marvel at the fact that every Nepali is photogenic.

 Namche to Phortse Tenga Lunch Stop

-At lunch we sit in the sun.
+At lunch, we sit in the sun.
 We’re at 3793 meters now.
-Or 3795 depending which signpost you believe.
+Or 3795 depending on which signpost you believe.
 Two watches with altimeters also differ, so we agree to not worry about two meters.

 Then the trail splits, – we’ll be heading to Dhole tomorrow, but for now, we take the other route.
 It’s down to the river, a short crossing, then a scramble up through the woods to this gloriously desolate campsite.
 There’s a cozy dining room where we’ll need our headlamps to see the food.

 t’s also where we’ll celebrate the second birthday of our trip.
 Margaret gets chocolate and wishes to celebrate 62.